 -Provide sincere and straightforward feedback and follow up in a timely fashion

-What your coach should expect from you:
+What your coach will expect from you:

-You should treat coaches in a respectful manner
+-You should treat coaches in a respectful manner

--Be punctual for their appointment
+-Be punctual for your appointment

 -Communicate with your coach if you need to change or reschedule an appointment